-Salz Corporation has not provided any land for public park, and any green or open space amenities and landscaping (aside from a small row of trees on the north end of the property) are all contained within and for the exclusive benefit of the new buildings.
-The small north-south green strip indicated on Schedules 2 and 4 is not incorporated into the 100 Steeles Ave West proposal.
+Mizrahi has not provided any land for public park, and any green or open space amenities and landscaping (aside from a small row of trees on the north end of the property) are all contained within and for the exclusive benefit of the new buildings.
 These omissions were frequently identified in the May 28, 2020 Design Review Panels for this project.

-This omission of a linear park system is a missed opportunity for a significant green "ribbon" with potential amenities such as bike paths, water fountains/splash pads, sculptures, benches, playgrounds, gazebos, etc. We urge the Salz Corporation to reconsider their plans and design for a vibrant and substantial green ribbon linear park as envisioned and required by the Yonge-Steeles Corridor Secondary Plan.
+This omission of a linear park system is a missed opportunity for a significant green "ribbon" with potential amenities such as bike paths, water fountains/splash pads, sculptures, benches, playgrounds, gazebos, etc. We urge Mizrahi to reconsider their plans and design for a vibrant and substantial green ribbon linear park as envisioned and required by the Yonge-Steeles Corridor Secondary Plan.